chapmanb/bcbb/distblast/README.md

 6. In AWS console (https://console.aws.amazon.com/ec2/) setup
    filesystem with databases:

-    - Create data volume from snapshot (snap-78013813)
+    - Create data volume from snapshot (snap-78013813) with at least 4Gb of Capacity
     - Attach data volume to head node as /dev/sdf

 7. Login to the cluster and mount the data volume containing the organism data: